 Take the time to deal with any necessary emergency actions resulting from the new spawns, being careful to avoid the new enemies.

-With the Clentaminator in hand, you’re able to start combating Corruption at its roots.
+With the Clentaminator in hand, you can start combating Corruption at its roots.
 This is an expensive undertaking, so make sure you have established effective money-making farms before attempting it.

-Your primary method of cleaning your world is going to be by using Green Solutions.
-These solutions will cleanse large potions of the world quickly but don’t prevent the cleaned areas from getting re-infected.
+Your primary method of cleaning your world will be using Green Solutions.
+These solutions will quickly cleanse large potions of the world but don’t prevent the cleaned areas from getting re-infected.

-This shouldn’t be too much of a problem for us, though, as we have quarantined individual areas of the world already.
+This shouldn’t be too much of a problem for us, though, as we have already quarantined individual areas of the world.

 However, using this solution will turn your Glowing Mushroom biomes into Jungle.
 This can be reversed, though, by using the Dark Blue Solution on your previous pockets of mushrooms.

 Cleansing your world like this is the only way to deal with Corruption after hard mode, mainly if you haven’t segmented your world.